 If any results are out of range, ISIS will display a notification message.
 Repeat the measurements.
-If results remain out of range, notify the MEC manager and chief health technologist before proceeding with further calibration checks.
+If results remain out of range, notify the MEC manager and health technologist assigned to Audio for the stand before proceeding with further calibration checks.